 Managing Themes and Widgets

 Although nearly all WordPress themes include widgets, they may not include them in the same way.
-For example, a theme may be designed in such a way that a certain widget area isn’t available, or it may include additional widget areas that similar themes don’t have.
-Because WordPress makes it easy to change themes either from its theme directory or from outside developers, a website owner may try out several themes while searching for the best one to represent a brand or a service.
+For example, a theme may be designed in such a way that a certain widget area isn’t available, or it may include additional custom widget areas that similar themes don’t have.
+Because WordPress makes it easy to change themes either from its theme directory or from outside developers, a website owner or WordPress admin may try out several themes while searching for the best one to represent a brand or a service.

 In that kind of situation, changing themes can affect the number of widgets available for display and how those widgets are configured.
 Although the set of standard WordPress widgets may still be available, they may need to be rearranged to accommodate the structure of the new theme.
 Because inactive widgets are still available for use in the widgets panel, they can be moved into the sidebar or other locations in the new theme as well.

 WordPress widgets add specialized functionality to most WordPress websites.
 With drag and drop management and an array of available options, widgets are another versatile, free tool for customizing your WordPress site.
+And if you ever find yourself needing support, the great news is the WordPress widget community is large, offering forums, resources, and step-by-step guides for common tasks.